DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Experiments

+We explored explanations of the phenotypes learned by the DynaCLR model trained on infected cells using two approaches: (a) rank correlation between principal components of the learned embeddings and engineered features, and (b) feature attribution.

+Rank correlations between PCs and computed cell features revealed which features were most strongly associated with infection states (\autoref{fig:generalization-infection}d).
+For example, PC1 captured radial redistribution of fluorescent components and cellular optical heterogeneity (fluorescence radial intensity, phase entropy), while PC2 reflected morphological changes with compartmentalized fluorescence distribution (phase IQR, perimeter-to-area ratio, negative fluorescence IQR correlation), respectively (\autoref{fig:generalization-infection}d).
+In addition, visual inspection of cell patches along PC axes explain the variations in cell and organelle morphology in the embedding space (\autoref{fig:generalization-infection}d).
+Detailed correlations between principal components and image features are provided in (~\autoref{fig:PC_vs_CF_sensor}).
+These correlations demonstrate that the model is sensitive to changes in image features relevant to biology, i.e., changes in the localization of viral sensor and roughness of cell density.

-To visualize the regions in the input image that influence the predicted cell state, linear classification heads for infection and division states are attached to the same encoder trained with phase and sensor channels and time-and-cell-aware sampling.
-Class attribution is then computed with occlusion perturbation (Figure~\ref{fig:explain-embeddings}) and integrated gradients (Appendix Figure~\ref{fig:integrated-gradients}) for binary classification tasks of classifying the infection and cell division.
-Through self-supervised training, the encoder learns meaningful features that describe cell state dynamics, such as viral sensor translocation for infection and chromosome condensation for division.
-Interestingly, we find that the temporally regularized embeddings are robust to occasional errors in tracking, as illustrated in Appendix Figure~\ref{fig:bridge-tracks}.
+To identify the image patterns that drive cell state classification, we use the occlusion-based feature attribution from Captum \citep{kokhlikyan_captum_nodate}, which highlights the most influential input pixels to the predictions \citep{fleet_visualizing_2014}.
+Classification heads for infection and division states are attached to the same encoder trained with phase and viral sensor channels and time-and-cell-aware sampling.
+The computed attribution maps (\autoref{fig:explain-embeddings}) reveal that the encoder, through self-supervised training, learns meaningful features that describe cell state dynamics, such as viral sensor translocation for infection and chromosome condensation for division.